Kunena/Kunena-Forum/trunk/1.6/README.txt

 New Integrated Polls Feature:
 -----------------------------
-Category specific: enable the feature from Category Manager Global settings to modify the poll behavior
+Allow forum members to setup and participate in polls Category specific: enable the feature from Category Manager Global settings to modify the poll behavior
 Migrate data from the Kunena 1.5 poll hack

 Improved Topic and Post Moderation:
 -----------------------------------
-Ability to restore and purge deleted posts with Trash Manager (backend) Unapproved or deleted topics and posts can be seen in many views Delete, restore and approve posts while reading topic Simplified move, merge and split
+Ability to restore and purge deleted posts within the Trash Manager (backend) Unapproved or deleted topics and posts can be seen in many views Delete, restore and approve posts while reading topic Simplified move, merge and split
-Move current or newer posts into another category or (new) topic
+Move current or newer posts into another category or (new) topic Ability to move or delete all posts of a particular user (supports better spam management) User profile access for moderators even if integrated with jomSocial, CB or others

 New User Moderation Features:
 -----------------------------